October is National Breast Cancer Awareness Month

 Many breast cancer cases could be prevented by evaluating your risk for the disease, regularly focusing on breast health and openly sharing information within your family.
 In honor of breast cancer awareness month, resolve to take the following steps to reduce your risk of developing breast cancer.

 No matter your age, you should talk with your primary care provider or gynecologist about your risk.
 To prepare for this conversation, you should know your family history of breast cancer – and not just on your mother’s side.
-Your risk for breast cancer rises if you have any direct relatives, on either side of your family, who were diagnosed with breast cancer.
+Your risk for breast cancer also rises if you have any direct relatives, on either side, who were diagnosed with breast cancer.

 You should also read up on other risk factors for breast cancer to discuss them with your doctor.
 A few of the factors that can raise your risk include: